sigsum/log-go/cmd/sigsum_log_go/README.md

-# Run Trillian + STFE locally
+# Run Trillian + sigsum-log-go locally
 Trillian uses a database.
 So, we will need to set that up.
 It is documented [here](https://github.com/google/trillian#mysql-setup), and how to check that it is setup properly [here](https://github.com/google/certificate-transparency-go/blob/master/trillian/docs/ManualDeployment.md#data-storage).

-Other than the database we need the Trillian log signer, Trillian log server, and STFE server.
+Other than the database we need Trillian log signer, Trillian log server, and sigsum-log-go.
 ```
 $ go install github.com/google/trillian/cmd/trillian_log_signer
 $ go install github.com/google/trillian/cmd/trillian_log_server